mik3sw/GoogleAssistantBot/README.md

 - Pin messages

 **In-Chat Controls**
-- Can detect non-latin messages and users (chinese and arabic)
+- Can detect non-latin messages and users (chinese, arabic, russian)
 - Can detect blacklisted words (working)
 - Can detect Amazon ref links (and other links)
 - Can detect telegram spam links (working)